datacarpentry/organization-genomics/episodes/03-ncbi-sra.md

 6. Click on the “Metadata” button to download the data for this lesson.
 The filename is “SraRunTable.txt” and save it on your computer Desktop.

-> ### Downloading the Lenski SRA data from the SRA Run Selector Table using the old Run Selector
+> ## Downloading the Lenski SRA data from the SRA Run Selector Table using the old Run Selector
 >
-> Go to the [“old Run Selector” instructions](/old-ncbi/) page and return here after downloading your `SraRunTable.txt` file.
+> Go to the [“old Run Selector” instructions](../old-ncbi/index.html) page and return here after downloading your `SraRunTable.txt` file.
 >
 > We include the “old Run Selector” page because the webpages ***and*** downloaded file `SraRunTable.txt` are slightly different.
+{: .callout}

-### You should now have a file called `SraRunTable.txt`
+**You should now have a file called `SraRunTable.txt`**

 ## Review the SraRunTable in a spreadsheet program